 There are many other criteria, but for now, let’s stick to the basic ones.
 Let me explain these parameters one by one.

 This is the simple yet trickiest search strategy to find an existing prior art.
 It’s simple in the sense that you only have to enter a few keywords but choosing the right keywords is the tricky part.

 Let say you invented a smartphone and you are searching for patent documents using keywords “cellular phone”, “mobile phone” or “smartphone” then you are going to miss the patent documents that describe a smartphone with keywords like “handheld device”, “portable communication device”, “portable communication terminal” or “wireless communication device” solely.

 There are fair chances of some patent documents not using keywords like ‘smartphone’ anywhere.
 It could be a case that the terms came into existence after a relevant patent application was filed.
 In many inventions, an inventor doesn’t know what he is actually inventing or better to say he doesn’t know what his invention could be used for in the future.

 Thus, to make sure your keyword string captures relevant documents, you have to think out loud.
-Let me help you here, whenever you are searching for prior art for an invention, break down it into different parts on the basis of:
+Let me help you here – Whenever you are searching for prior art for an invention, break it down into different parts on the basis of:

-Related Application Areas – where else a feature of a smartphone can be used other than the basic functionalities.
+Related Application Areas – Where else a feature of a smartphone can be used other than the basic functionalities.
 For example, nowadays, a smartphone is entertaining devices as well.

 After you have a keyword repository, the next step involves using Boolean operators and then finally going ahead with creating a search string.
 Boolean operators play a vital role in a patent search.
-The way you use them dictates the direction of your patent search hence having an understanding of them is important.
+The way you use them dictates the direction of your patent search, hence having an understanding of them is important.